TorsteinHonsi/sun-horizon/README.md

 🌄 Get Horizon profile based on topography from a (latitude, longitude) point.

-🙌🏻 This module is highly based on [node-hgt](https://github.com/perliedman/node-hgt).
+🙌🏻 This module is heavily based on [node-hgt](https://github.com/perliedman/node-hgt).

  - [Types](#Types)
  - [Function](#Functions)